 - The picture below is taken at that spot where the 4 and 6 space covers meet in the picture above.
 Note where the frames change elevation.
 The 4 space spot is closer to the camera.

 - Cantilever systems are always shipped to the jobsite.
-You must have a listing device onsite.
+You must have a lifting device onsite.

 - Each kit has all frame parts measured and cut for quick installation.
 This includes the panel lengths except around odd or special onsite places.